A Supersymmetry Primer: Experimental signals for supersymmetry

-The CERN LEP $e^+e^-$ collider conducted searches until November 2000, with various center of mass energies up to 209 GeV, yielding no firm evidence for sparticle or Higgs production.
+The CERN LEP $e^+e^-$ collider conducted searches until November 2000, with various center of mass energies up to 209 GeV, yielding no firm evidence for superpartner production.
 The resulting limits \cite{LEPSUSYWG} on the charged sparticle masses are of order roughly half of the beam energy, minus taxes paid for detection and identification efficiencies, backgrounds, and the suppression of cross-sections near threshold.
 The bounds become weaker if the mass difference between the sparticle in question and the LSP (or another sparticle that the produced one decays into) is less than a few GeV, because then the available visible energy can be too small for efficient detection and identification.
+Despite the strong limits coming from the LHC, some of the limits from LEP are still relevant, especially when the mass differences between supersymmetric particle are small.